 - after expansion of the underlying protected structures that may require reconfiguring or expanding the LPS to provide adequate coverage

-It is recommended that lightning protection systems be visually inspected at least annually.
-Electing longer or shorter inspection intervals should be determined by factors at the discretion of the owner.
-In some areas where severe climatic changes occur, it might be advisable to visually inspect systems semi-annually or following extreme changes in ambient temperatures.
+It is recommended that lightning and static protection systems be visually inspected at least annually.
+Electing longer or shorter inspection intervals should be determined at the discretion of the owner.
+Shorter intervals should be utilized in the event of significant storm events, severe climatic changes, or any time maintenance is performed on, or changes are made to, the structures or facilities being protected.
+It is also advisable to inspect systems following any known lightning discharge to the system or following extreme changes in ambient temperatures.

 Inspections should be made to ascertain the following: